matouseef93/Git-commands/Git-tutorial.md

 ```bash
 sudo apt-get install git
 ```
 2.a.
-Next you will have to download the repository on which you are going to work.
-By default it downloads the last revision ("HEAD").
+Next, you will have to download the repository on which you are going to work.
+By default, it downloads the last revision (`HEAD`).
 ```bash
 git clone https://github.com/miguelgfierro/codebase
 ```